EventStore/documentation/docs/cloud/use/tailscale.md

 ## Future plans

-Soon, we want to add out-of-the-box Tailscale network peering, which will create a nano-VM inside EventStoreDB Cloud and set up routing to your Tailscale account automatically.
+Soon, we want to add out-of-the-box Tailscale network peering, which will create a nano-VM inside Event Store Cloud and set up routing to your Tailscale account automatically.